The Teretosi

 Reproduction and Life Cycle

-Both holders and givers have pouches and can produce milk.
+• Immediately after birth, newborn teretosi will climb into the pouch of their birthing parent.
+Both holders and givers possess pouches and can produce milk.
 Joeys grow at an unbelievable rate and a litter may outgrow their parent's pouch within a matter of months.
-As a result, it is common for litters to be split in advance between multiple pouches (Usually between parents or other family members).
+As a result, some teretosi may split up their litters between multiple pouches shortly after birth.

-Most litters will outgrow the pouch within six to eight months, after which time within the pouch must be shared (Or more often argued over).
-By four years old, most joeys are unable to fit within the pouch even by themself.
+• Most litters will outgrow the pouch within six to eight months, after which their parents will only be able to carry one joey at a time.
+By two years old, most litters are weaned off milk, with even individual joeys being too large to fit within the pouch.

 Social Structure